poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 justified but they were finally convinced of it by the actions of these governments themselves.
-It's a really sweet irony, and I think it calls for serious optimism that it is the United States and its closest allies who are sowing the seeds of dissent, who are fuelling the fire of this activism with their own abusive behaviour.
+It's a really sweet irony, and I think it calls for serious optimism that it is the United States and its closest allies who are sowing the seeds of dissent, who are fueling the fire of this activism with their own abusive behavior.

 [audience applauds]